SprintHive/income-docs/api/v2/DocumentChase.md

 | noOfPayslipsOutstanding                  | The number of additional payslips required to meet the `minPayslipsRequired`.
 Note that `noOfPayslipsOutstanding` could be 0 while the payslip requirements are not met yet, if the payslips are not contiguous. |
 | acceptableDateRangeForAdditionalPayslips | The valid date range for payslips.                                                                                                                                                                               |
 | payslipMonthsOutstanding                 | The list of calendar months within the valid date range that do not have a payslip.                                                                                                                              |

+## A use case example

+- An income verification for a customer is [created](CreateIncomeVerificationRequest.md) requiring the most recent 3 months bank statement or 3 months payslips.

+- The customer uploads some documents, and you receive a [document processed or status changed notification](../../guides/notifications/Notifications.md).

+- You check the [state of the income verification](GetIncomeVerificationState.md) and the status is IN_PROGRESS with the subStatus being one of
+WAITING_FOR_DOCUMENTS, PROBLEMS_WITH_DOCUMENTS or DATA_EXTRACTION_FAILED.
+This means that the document requirements necessary for the income verification have not been met yet.

+- You get the documentChase results for this income verification using the api outlined above and use the information to craft a communication to the customer requesting additional documents.

+Say you get the example response above.
+`documentRequirementsMet`, `bankStatementRequirementsMet` and `payslipRequirementsMet` are all false.

+### Example messages:
+"Dear customer, we have received your July {bankStatementMonthsPresent} bank statement(s).
+In order to satisfy our requirement of 3 months of recent consecutive bank statements {minMonthsRequired} please upload additional statements from June, May and/or April {bankStatementMonthsOutstanding}."

+"Dear customer, we have received your May and July {payslipMonthsPresent} payslip(s).
+We require 3 recent consecutive payslips {minPayslipsRequired}.
+There is a gap between your uploaded payslips {isContiguous:false}.
+Please upload additional payslips from June, and/or April {payslipMonthsOutstanding}."

+- Some version of a message is sent to the customer requesting particular months of payslips and bank statements.
+- The customer sends additional documents which pass validation.
+Income is detected and successfully automated.  🥳